arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ## Instructions

+### Setup With the Arduino IDE

 Using the Arduino IDE we can easily work with these peripherals.
 Some features have their own library that we can make use of.
+Make sure the latest version of the Arduino IDE is installed.
+The IDE can be downloaded [here](https://www.arduino.cc/en/software).

-First we need to install the appropriate core for the Arduino Opta®, go into the **Board manager** and search for **Opta Mbed core**.
-When the latest version of the core is installed, we can move on to try out the connectivity options.
+Then we need to install the appropriate core for the Arduino Opta®.
+Go to **Tools > Board > Boards Manager**, in the boards manager section search for **Opta mbed** and install it.
+For more detailed instructions on setting up the Arduino Opta® with the Arduino IDE, have a look at the [Getting started with Opta tutorial](/tutorials/opta/getting-started).

 ### Wi-Fi®